 Yet just this month an article in the British West Indies Study Circle magazine by Simon Goldblatt showed the 1d Victorian keyplate type with a set of all the numbers 1-11.
 All were real, none was forged and therefore, logically, Clarke Cave and Radford’s book must be incorrect with regards to the last known date of uses of this canceller.

 When this item appeared for sale therefore, you can imagine how keen I was to get it.
-I have never seen another of this top value with a bootheel on it and even now there’s part of me afraid that this might be a forgery although I hope that isn’t the case, naturally.
+I have never seen another of this top value with a bootheel on it and even now there’s part of me afraid that this might be a forgery although with the crease and parcel use explanation, I hope that isn’t the case, naturally.
 Either way, it’s a really interesting stamp and has provided a great deal of fun researching the history behind this fascinating period in Barbados philately.

 And of course, we live in hope and perhaps this is one of those lucky finds…